ZeroCM/zcm/docs/embedded.md

 In addition, the transport registrar and the url system is disabled.
 To create a `zcm_t` object, you must use `zcm_create_trans()`.
 See the page on [Transport Layer](transports.md) for details on implementing nonblocking transports.
 Once implemented and constructed, you should be able to use ZCM the same way you would on desktop systems!
+A generic serial transport is provided for you.
+An example of how to use it is provided in the examples directory.

 ## Issues, Bugs, and Support